gastonstat/gastonstat.github.io/about/index.md

 # About Me

-#### I'm a statistical programmer and data science consultant for non-governmental organizations, small start-ups, academic scholars, and research labs in general.
+#### I'm a statistical programmer and data science consultant for NGO's, small start-ups, academic scholars, and research labs in general.
 I'm also a lecturer of Statistics courses.

 <a class="graybutton" href="/about/GastonSanchez_resumecode.pdf">resume</a>